Temperature Mapping

 Want help defining what you need?
 Get in touch.

-For most applications a week is adequate, however should audit or legislative requirement mean mapping for longer then that would be agreed as part of the scope.
+Should audit or legislative requirement mean mapping for longer then that would be agreed as part of the scope.

 For an effective mapping study the sensors should be placed to cover the entire space in a geometric pattern ensuring that the sensors are placed in area that will experience the extreme high and low temperatures.